 Arona is a tiny borough located in the state of Pennsylvania.
 With a population of 250 people and just one neighborhood, Arona is the 1068th largest community in Pennsylvania.
-Much of the housing stock in Arona was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Arona has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-When you are in Arona, you'll notice that it is more blue-collar than most other communities in America.
-37.85% of Arona’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Arona is generally considered to be a blue-collar town.
+37.85% of the Arona workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Arona is a borough of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Arona who work in sales jobs (13.56%), food service (9.60%), and maintenance occupations (7.91%).

-A relatively large number of people in Arona telecommute to their jobs.
-Overall, about 17.51% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.51% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Arona is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Arona is a great place for families with children to consider.
+First of all, many other families with children live here, making Arona a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Arona has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Arona’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 It is a fairly quiet borough because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Arona has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Arona has few renters and college students.
 But the biggest reason it is quieter in Arona than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Arona may be for you.

-Being a small borough, Arona does not have a public transit system used by locals to get to and from work.
+Arona is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Arona is nearly on par with the US average for all cities of 21.84%: 18.63% of adults 25 and older in Arona have a bachelor's degree or advanced degree.
+The education level of Arona citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.63% of adults 25 and older in Arona have a college degree.

 The per capita income in Arona in 2022 was $51,257, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $205,028 for a family of four.
 However, Arona contains both very wealthy and poor people as well.